tienna/ce-ashmaize/cli_hunt/README.md

 First, clone the project repository to your local machine, move into the directory and switch to the `piz` branch.
 This is a fork of the [original repository](https://github.com/input-output-hk/ce-ashmaize) from IOHK implementing the ashmaize mining function.
+Then move into the `cli_hunt` subfolder where I added this tool.

 ```bash
 git clone https://github.com/mpizenberg/ce-ashmaize.git